 Vitamin B12 can be found in edible yeast, fortified cereal products, and seaweed to some extent.
 Despite this, these foods do not absorb as well as animal products.

-Getting the required amount of vitamin C through Broccoli, sweet potato, citrus fruits, and strawberries are essential to ensure the immune system’s healthy functioning during winter.
-If the elderly cannot have fruits and foods rich in vitamin C, they can use supplements available at drugstores and provide the daily requirement of the elderly body to Vitamin C.
+Getting the required amount of vitamin C through Broccoli, sweet potato, citrus fruits, and strawberries is essential to ensure the immune system’s healthy functioning during winter.
+If the elderly cannot have fruits and foods rich in vitamin C, they can use supplements available at drugstores.

 Like omega 3, zinc is not considered a vitamin.
-In the cold season, the possibility of many viral diseases and colds increases because usually, in this season, the immune system is weakened.
-Eating foods that contain zinc is perfect for improving the immune system, maintaining energy, and keeping the body of the elderly healthy.
+In the cold season, the possibility of many viral diseases and colds increases because usually, the immune system is weakened.
+Eating foods that contain zinc is perfect for improving the immune system and maintaining energy.

-In the table below, you can see the required consumption of these minerals for men and women over fifty years.
+The table below shows the required consumption of these minerals for men and women over fifty years.

 |Minerals||The recommended amount for women over 50 years||The recommended amount for men over 50 years|

 |Calcium||1200 mg per day (70-51 years)